-By adopting $W_d=0.5$ it is implicitly assumed that the wall and the retained ground are likely to yield and accumulate permanent displacement as a result of the design earthquake.
+Note: by adopting $W_d = 0.5$ it is implicitly assumed that the wall and the retained ground are likely to yield and accumulate permanent displacement as a result of the design earthquake.
 Wall elements including the poles and anchor tendons must be sufficiently resilient and/or ductile to accommodate the displacement.
 Some settlement of retained material behind the wall should also be expected following a seismic event.

-For the example assume that the pole spacing will be at 1.2 m centres and that the poles will be inserted into 500 mm diameter holes and backfilled with concrete.
-Typically, the pole spacing will be governed by the strength of the timber lagging.
+For the example assume that the pole spacing will be at 1.5 m centres and that the poles will be inserted into 500 mm diameter holes and backfilled with concrete.
+At this spacing (3 diameters) it will be appropriate to treat the wall as a continuous bulkhead.
+Typically the pole spacing will be governed by the strength of the lagging.